Nael-Studio/nael-platform/examples/auth-http/README.md

 - Load configuration with `@nl-framework/config`
 - Share a MongoDB connection between the ORM and Better Auth via the new auth module helpers
 - Auto-mount the Better Auth request handler under a configurable `/api/auth/*` prefix via the provided module
+- Enforce authentication globally via the Auth guard while opting specific routes out with the `@Public()` decorator
+- Opt specific controllers or handlers into authentication by adding `@UseGuards(AuthGuard)` wherever you need scoped protection instead of the global guard
 - Attach the authenticated session to every request with the provided middleware

 ## Prerequisites